FahimehMahdiyan/DeepLearning-FashionMNIST-Project/README.md

 ## Phase 4: Final Model & Generalization Analysis

 ### Overview
-In the final phase, we integrate the best-performing techniques from previous stages—including **He Initialization, Batch Normalization, Adam Optimization, and L2 Regularization**—to build a robust deep MLP.
+In the final phase, we integrate the best-performing techniques from previous stages—including **He Initialization, Batch Normalization, Dropout, Adam Optimization, and L2 Regularization**—to build a robust deep MLP.
 The goal is to find an optimal architecture through random search and perform a rigorous analysis of the model's generalization capabilities.

 This phase consists of:
 - **Task 4-1:** Constructing a 5-layer deep network and optimizing its hyperparameters.